atulg2/Raspberry-pi3-to-AWS-IOT/README.md

 The script uses MQTT Library from AWS IOT Python SDK to send and recieve data between pi and AWS IOT platform.

-ToDo: Data from AWS IOT platform can be then sent over to DynamoDB (or similiar) through to some visulization layer like AWS QuickSight.
+ToDo: Data from AWS IOT platform can be then sent over to DynamoDB (or similiar) through to some visulization layer like AWS QuickSight and the likes